DineshDevaraj/boto3-helper-scripts/resource_cleanup/README.md

 # Resource Cleanup
-This program cleansup all instance of all of the following resources
+This program cleansup all instances of all of the following resources
 1. EC2s
 2. Vpcs
 3. Subnets